 The wiring between the board and the lid uses screw terminals, so I don't have to un-solder all of those wires to remove the lid.
 You can't see the USB-C board - it's behind the panel.
-The DC - DC converter is also hidden.
-It is upside down under the board.
+The DC to DC converter is also hidden, being upside down under the board.
 The top of the converter rests on the inside of the bottom of the case, to help cool the converter.
 It gets a little warm when the Pi is actually doing something.
 The perfboard is 1 inch shorter than the case, so to keep it from sliding when pluggin in the USB-C cable, I put a couple of dabs of hot glue in the slots.

 The box supplies the power to all devices without the brick getting very warm.
 The biggest draw is when the camera is cooling and the scope is slewing, and that is about 6.5A peak.
 Here you can see the relative sizes of the brick and the box.
 The box is 6" long and the brick about 1/2" longer.
 The brick's output cable is 3 feet long.